 War Cry (Ex)

 At 3rd level, the medicine woman cries out for the spirit’s attention to help aid her allies in battle.
-All allies within 60-feet get a +2 morale bonus to Strength for the first level.
-This increases by +2 for every 4 levels thereafter.
+All allies within 60-feet get a +2 morale bonus to Strength.
+This increases by +2 for every four medic levels thereafter.
 All creatures to be affected must be able to see, hear, and understand the medicine woman to gain the bonuses and lasts for the duration of the encounter.
-This ability can be used once per encounter at 3rd level and she gains one additional use per encounter every 4 levels thereafter.
+This ability can be used once per day at 3rd level and she gains one additional use per day every four medic levels thereafter.

 This ability replaces battlefield inspiration.